Selling or giving away a cat

 Only recognised rehoming organisations can use a rehoming organisation number.

-The requirement applies to all advertisements of cats and dogs being offered for sale or being given away for free, whether or not the person selling them is a hobbyist or professional breeder or is the owner of a pet that has an accidental litter.
+The requirement applies to all advertisements of cats being offered for sale or being given away for free, whether or not the person selling them is a hobbyist or professional breeder or is a subsequent owner of the pet that has an accidental litter.

-It also applies to advertisements to find a cat or dog a new home irrespective of the animal’s age and includes litters that have not yet been born.
+It also applies to advertisements to find a cat a new home irrespective of the animal’s age and includes litters that have not yet been born.

-A regulated cat or dog is defined as any of the following:
+A regulated cat is defined as any of the following:

-• a cat or dog that is or will be required by the Companion Animals Act 1998 to be identified (microchipped), including a cat or dog that has not been born or has not yet reached the age at which identification is required;
+• a cat that is or will be required by the Companion Animals Act 1998 to be identified (microchipped), including a cat that has not been born or has not yet reached the age at which identification is required;

-• a cat or dog that is in the custody of a council including a council pound; and
+• a cat that is in the custody of a council including a council pound; and

-• a cat or dog that is the custody of the Animal Welfare League NSW, the Cat Protection Society of NSW, or the RSPCA.
+• a cat that is the custody of the Animal Welfare League NSW, the Cat Protection Society of NSW, or the RSPCA.

-Yes, the requirement applies to all people who are giving away or selling a cat or a dog.
+Yes, the requirement applies to all people who are giving away or selling a cat.

-As of 1 July 2019, it is an offence if a person does not use an identification number in an advertisement.
-It is also an offence to falsify a number.
+By law, it is an offence if a person does not use an identification number in an advertisement.
+It is also an offence to provide false or misleading information.

 Sellers can be issued an on-the-spot fine by an enforcement officer of $330 if they do not include an identification number in an advertisement.